 A non-AP or non-PCP EDMG STA declares that it is an EDMG STA by transmitting the EDMG Capabilities element.

 The format of the EDMG Capabilities element is shown in Figure 28.
-The EDMG Capabilities element contains a fixed length Core Capabilities field, which may be followed by one or more variable length Extended Capabilities fields.
+The EDMG Capabilities element contains a fixed length Core Capabilities field, which may be followed by one or more variable length Extended Capabilities subelements.